Our phase one grantees

 Mission

-Children in Wales are empowering young peer researchers to investigate how climate change affects youth in terms of health, education, opportunities, and social lives.
+Empowering young peer researchers to investigate how climate change affects young people in terms of their health, education, opportunities, and social lives.

 Background

-Children in Wales is committed to prioritizing children’s perspectives and including them in their work, breaking down age and location barriers that prevent young people’s views and ideas from being heard.
+Children in Wales is committed to prioritising children’s perspectives, breaking down age and location barriers that prevent young people’s views and ideas from being heard.
+This project was inspired by young people identifying climate change as a key priority, as well as limited opportunities existing for young people to participate in environmental projects.

 Climates Hebrides CIC

-Climates Hebrides CIC aim to support community involvement in climate change efforts within the Outer Hebrides, through interactive participatory mapping activities supported by creative practice.
+Supporting community involvement and adaptive action in climate change efforts within the Outer Hebrides through interactive participatory mapping activities and creative practice.

 Cobra Collective CIC